 Don't let sleep issues hold you back.

-Ask us how Tend + SleepArchitects can help you breathe easier, sleep better and feel healthier.
+Ask us how Tend can help you breathe easier, sleep better, and feel healthier.

-We’ve answered some of the most common questions about sleep apnea treatment with oral appliances at Tend, so you can feel informed and at ease as you start your Open Airway Journey with us.
+We’ve answered some of the most common questions we get about sleep apnea treatment with oral appliances, so you can feel informed and at ease as you start your Open Airway Journey with us.

 Common signs of sleep apnea include loud, chronic snoring, pauses in breathing during sleep, gasping or choking during sleep, morning headaches, and ongoing daytime fatigue.
 Some people also experience jaw pain, teeth grinding (bruxism), or difficulty concentrating during the day.